Bdunning6/Olist-E-Commerce-Analysis/README.md

 ### Output
 ![image](https://user-images.githubusercontent.com/115194266/227031771-082219ab-c1a8-47c3-8641-55887d045251.png)

-### Which cities had the largest amount of orders and which states did they belong to?
+### Which cities had the largest amount of orders?
+And which states did they belong to?
 ![image](https://user-images.githubusercontent.com/115194266/227031949-6f953b5d-d8f3-4245-88a7-b3b447c20ce6.png)

 ### Output